 Capacity is the load (including pallet or container) that can be lifted to a given height at a given load center.
 See the capacity plate on your truck.
-Make certain you use the correct units of measure.

 WHAT IS LOAD CENTER?

 Load center is the distance from the load backrest or vertical face of the fork to the center of an evenly distributed load.